stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 `kubectl stash debug` command is used to debug stash resources.
 This command describes the necessary resources and shows logs from the related pods which makes the debugging process quicker and easier.

 ### Debug Backup
-To debug a backup you have to provide the BackupConfiguration name or BackupBatch name by using flags.
+This command is used to debug a backup.
+You have to provide the BackupConfiguration name or BackupBatch name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|